This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - freezing

-Canning peaches produces jars of peeled and halved peaches for your pleasure.
+Canning produces jars of peeled and halved peaches for your pleasure.
 Canning maintains (most) of the fresh taste and does not have as much added sugar, so they’re naturally much healthier.

 As I always say, canning may sound like a lot of work.
 But once you learn the basics, you’ll be surprised how quickly you can put together a few jars.
 I find it easiest to work with a small canner and do three quarts at a time, especially if you are not used to larger quantities or are just starting out.
-This will allow you to have three quarts of canned peaches in just a couple of hours.
+This will allow you to have three quarts in just a couple of hours.
 Imagine that!

 I love to use canned peaches in pies, tarts, and fruit salads.
 Or I’ll simply open a jar during the winter and enjoy them by myself.